Skip to content

 • Will I be required to take a COVID-19 test during my stay on campus?

-Harvard Law School Executive Education asks that you take a self-administered rapid test after arriving in Cambridge, within 24 hours of the start of the program, and prior to coming to campus.
-A rapid test will be provided to you upon check-in at the Sheraton Commander.
-Additional rapid tests will be available in Pound Hall should you wish you test again during the program for any reason.
+Harvard Law School Executive Education recommends that you take a self-administered rapid test after arriving in Cambridge, within 24 hours of the start of the program, and prior to coming to campus.

 We also recommend that you take a COVID-19 test prior to departing for the program to avoid the need to quarantine when you arrive, should you test positive.